MicrosoftDocs/cognitive-toolkit-docs/articles/ReleaseNotes/CNTK_2_0_Beta_4_Release_Notes.md

 ## Memory compression

 This release introduces a *Memory Compression*, an ability to trade off memory usage with compute.
-See how to enable the feature in [Top level configurations](../BrainScript-Top-level-configurations.md#forcedeterministicalgorithms) Wiki article (```hyperCompressMemory``` variable).
+See how to enable the feature in the [Top level configurations](../BrainScript-Top-level-configurations.md#forcedeterministicalgorithms) page (```hyperCompressMemory``` variable).

 ## Reorganizing location of Examples and Tutorials